On the latest evolution of the empire

 In Toronto, John and I got invited to link up with one of John’s former clients and friend Peter Tzemis, who’d built a name and following for himself in the fitness space over the previous few years (one of the catapults of which was his first published articles on RFS).

-John and I rolled into the steakhouse somewhere in Toronto (don’t ask me where) and sat down with Peter and his two bros.
+John and I rolled into the steakhouse in downtown Toronto and sat down with Peter and his two bros.
 We exchanged elbow bumps (this was the onset of the pandemic, but before everything had shut down), and dined.

 “What’s going on with RFS these days?”
 Peter asked John.